theakman2/node-modules-dustify/README.md

 # node-modules-dustify

-_Dustify: the dustjs template compiler_
+_Dustify: the dustjs template compiler for NodeJS_

 Compile [dustjs-linkedin](https://github.com/linkedin/dustjs) templates into static HTML or precompile into javascript.